 Athletic Director Tom Hickman undertook a preliminary review of the experiences of institutions that recently have added football programs, and in some cases, marching bands.
 The results of Tom’s review were shared with Winthrop's Board of Trustees at their retreat on March 2, 2014, and with the campus community immediately thereafter.

-In order to facilitate a broader conversation with the campus community, a town hall has been scheduled for 11 a.m. to 12:15 p.m. on March 13th in Dina’s Place at the Campus Center.
-Based on interest other meetings will be scheduled.
+In order to facilitate a broader conversation with the campus community, a town hall was held March 13th in Dina's Place at the Campus Center.
+Based on interest other meetings may be scheduled.

 These discussions will help us determine as a community whether football is right for Winthrop's future.